 The market for edge computing solutions is expected to increase from $36.5 billion in 2021 to $87.3 billion in 2026.
 The enterprises are responsible for the majority of this growth percentage.
-Enterprises have experienced a remarkable shift in computing resources by migrating from their own data centres to the cloud.
-However, with the rise of powerful mobile devices and highly capable cellular networks such as 5G, enterprises are looking beyond their data centres and current cloud systems and toward edge computing systems.
+Enterprises have experienced a remarkable shift in computing resources by migrating from their own data centers to the cloud.
+However, with the rise of powerful mobile devices and highly capable cellular networks such as 5G, enterprises are looking beyond their data centers and current cloud systems and toward edge computing systems.

 But what exactly is edge computing?
 Let us investigate.

-Market for Edge Computing
+The market for Edge Computing

 What exactly is Edge Computing?

 Edge computing systems are a modern, distributed computing architecture that brings Moving computation and data storage closer to the source of data saves bandwidth and improves response time.